 While my experience with Athens is limited to a single visit during the spring, I found April to be an excellent time for exploring the city.

-Although occasional showers might occur, the overall climate is typically ideal for sightseeing.
 The milder temperatures make visiting iconic landmarks, such as the Parthenon, much more enjoyable, as the trek up the hill can prove quite challenging in the summer heat.

 Another advantage of travelling to Athens in April is the smaller crowds in restaurants, allowing for a more relaxed dining experience, especially in the chaotic Plaka district.